ferranpujolcamins/ferranpujolcamins.github.io/_posts/2021-02-09-Is-the-visitor-pattern-still-relevant.md

 The naive solution to this problem is to add a virtual method to the base class of our objects for each operation that needs to know what is the specific runtime type of our objects.
 This is problematic because for each such operation we need to add a new method to **each** subclass of our base class.
-This brakes the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle): we need to modify our classes each time we want to add an external operation that works on them, so our classes can't be closed for modification.
+This breaks the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle): we need to modify our classes each time we want to add an external operation that works on them, so our classes can't be closed for modification.
-It also brakes the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), since our classes need to depend on every concrete operation.
+It also breaks the [dependency inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle), since our classes need to depend on every concrete operation.

 Another tempting approach is to use `dynamic_cast`.
 As we'll see on the next section, the visitor pattern forces us to add one virtual method to our class hierarchy.
 Although this is not too bad, with `dynamic_cast` we can do even better: we don't need to modify our class hierarchy at all.
 The main drawback of `dynamic_cast` is performance: it's slower than the two virtual calls we need for the visitor pattern.
 The usage of `dynamic_cast` instead of the visitor pattern is highly despised on the internet.
 However, in my opinion, if performance is not an issue it's a perfectly valid solution.